apaivinen/docker/README.md

-# Docker Compose templates
+# Docker templates

-This repository contains my personal docker compose collection with examples of environment files & other necessary files (if applied).
+This repository contains my personal docker collection with examples of environment files & other necessary files (if applied).

 I'm trying to include necassary resources to every docker-compose files.